Nicky Adams

 Nicholas William Adams (born 16 October 1986) is an English retired professional footballer who played as a winger and wing back.
 Although he was born in England, he has represented Wales under-21 at international level.
-He is the first team coach at EFL League One side Wigan Athletic.

 Adams began his professional career at Bury in 2005 and has now had four spells there.
 He has also played for Bury, Leicester City, Brentford, Rochdale, Crawley Town, Rotherham United and Carlisle United.